stevotron/pihole/README.md

 ## Next steps

-Allow group names and comment strings to be passed through?
+Allow group names and comment strings to be passed through from the command line?